Debt is bad for your wallet, bad for your health and bad for your relationships. Some would say that money is the root of all evil.

 Joint money goals often work.
 Alternatively digging into the numbers and showing them how much more money they will have once they become debt free may be the trigger.

-Or maybe they’re competitive and thrive on a challenge?
+Or maybe they’re competitive and thrive on a no spend challenge?

 12. Consider A Finance Director